chesterzcl/GSP/README.md

 ## Key Features
 1. Basic variant filtering and extraction based on annotation flags.
 2. Can calcualte and display variant frequency by user-defined sample groups.
-3. Profiling exclusively owned genetic signatures of a single sample group or shared genetic signatures among multiple sample groups.
+3. Profiling exclusively owned genetic signatures of a single sample group or exclusively shared genetic signatures among multiple sample groups.
 4. Identification of bi-allelic genetic signatures satisfying user-defined population frequency constraints.
 5. Identification of Short Tandem Repeats(STR) from multi-allelic loci.
-Can profiling sample groups for STR signatures with extreme expansion or contraction status.
+Can be used to discover STR signatures with extreme expansion or contraction number.
 6. Independent discovery and validation of genetic sigantures in different variant datasets.

 ## Installation